To open the Export Settings dialog, select Export Settings from the Context menu of the asset, or select Edit > Export Settings.

 Automatically sets the height and width of the output to the height and width of the cropped frame, overriding the output frame size settings.

-Select this setting if you want to export content for use with Flash Player or other web applications without black borders such as those used with letterboxing or pillarboxing.
+Select this setting if you want to export content for use with web applications without black borders such as those used with letterboxing or pillarboxing.

 Use the Lumetri effect to apply various color grades to your video sequence.
 The four main categories of Lumetri effects available are: